Hesperian Health Guides

 An IUD is a small device made of plastic that is put inside the womb to prevent pregnancy.
 The copper IUD prevents pregnancy for up to 12 years.
 Hormonal IUDs (Mirena and others) prevent pregnancy for 3 to 7 years, depending on the amount of hormone they contain.
 Once an IUD is put in, it stays inside the womb until it is taken out by a trained person.
 Chapter 21 explains more about IUDs and how to insert and remove them.

 IUDs can be started at any time.
-The copper IUD gives protection immediately, and hormonal IUDs give protection in 7 days.
-IUDs can be started the same day or any time within 7 days after birth, an abortion, or miscarriage and give protection immediately.
+The copper IUD gives protection immediately and hormonal IUDs give protection in 7 days.
+IUDs can be started the same day as or within 7 days after birth, abortion, or miscarriage.
+They protect immediately.

-Usually neither the woman nor man feels the IUD while having sex.
+Usually, neither partner feels the IUD while having sex.
 A woman who uses an IUD does not have to do anything before having sex.
 And no one needs to know that the woman has an IUD inside.

-The IUD often causes changes in monthly bleeding, depending on the type of IUD.
-The copper IUD can cause heavier monthly bleeding with more painful cramping.
+Both types of IUDs can cause changes in monthly bleeding.
+The copper IUD can cause heavier monthly bleeding with more painful cramping for a few months.
 Rarely, this extra loss of blood can cause anemia.
-The Mirena causes monthly bleeding to become very light or stop altogether, but it can cause irregular bleeding and spotting.
+Hormonal IUDs can cause monthly bleeding to become very light or stop altogether, but they can also cause irregular bleeding and spotting.

-• The woman cannot put in or take out the IUD herself.
+- The woman cannot put in or take out an IUD herself.
 A health worker must do it.

 WARNING!
 A woman with an IUD should get medical help if any of these danger signs appear:

-• pain in the belly that does not go away, or pain during sex
+- pain in the belly that does not go away

 A woman with an IUD must check every month to be sure it is still in place.
-The best time to check is after her monthly bleeding.
+The best time to check is after her monthly bleeding (or about every 4 weeks for someone using a hormonal IUD whose periods have stopped).

-If the strings are shorter or longer, or if she cannot feel the strings at all, the strings may have moved up into the womb, or the IUD may have fallen out.
-In this case, the woman should use another method of family planning, and she should get medical help.
+If the strings seem shorter or longer or if she cannot feel them at all, the strings may have moved up into the womb or the IUD may have fallen out.
+In this case, the woman should use condoms or another barrier method until she can have the IUD checked by a health worker.

 There are many ways to have sex that do not cause pregnancy.
 Oral sex (mouth on genitals) and sexual touch (touching the genitals or other parts of the body) are both sexual activities that many people enjoy.
 They have very low risk of passing HIV and other STIs and they cannot cause pregnancy.
 Anal sex also cannot cause pregnancy, although it is much more likely than vaginal sex to pass HIV and other STIs.